jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 will be restricted to those outside of any credential domain and those from matching credential domains.
 This can help differentiate between multiple keys/password associated with the same username.

-## Using Cygwin
+### Using Cygwin
-See [SSH slaves and Cygwin](https://wiki.jenkins.io/display/JENKINS/SSH+slaves+and+Cygwin) for the discussion of how to use this plugin to talk to Cygwin SSHD server.
+See [SSH Build Agents and Cygwin](https://wiki.jenkins.io/display/JENKINS/SSH+slaves+and+Cygwin) for the discussion of how to use this plugin to talk to Cygwin SSHD server.

 [Remoting documentation](https://github.com/jenkinsci/remoting/tree/master/docs)

-## launch Windows slaves using Microsoft OpenSSH
+### Launch Windows agents using Microsoft OpenSSH

 The current version of the plugin does not run directly on PowerShell, you have to use prefix and suffix settings to trick the command and make it works, Windows 10 machines can run as SSH agents with the Microsoft OpenSSH server by using: